deco3500-2017/TeamSupreme/Week 8 Stand Up.md

 Member Name: | Liam Buttery
 ---|--
-What have you done? | something here
-What are you planning to do? | something here
+What have you done? | Documentation and Ideas for notifications What are you planning to do? | Development of notifications and user design

 (Carol) Shui Yan